Przygryw/Retarded_Snek/README.md

 Movement: WSAD

 To fix:
-Parts of snake dissapear, when going in some directions
+Parts of snake dissapear, while going in some directions

 To add:
 Updatable highscores file